Recovery from inpatient treatment for alcoholism lasts 28, 60, or 90 days depending on the severity of the addiction.

-Many inpatient rehab centres for alcoholics provide 30, 60, and 90-day programmes, but certain people may need more time and continue for several months.
+Inpatient rehab for alcoholics (see our page here) centres provide 28, 60, and 90-day programmes, but certain people may need more time and continue for several months.

-Patients experiencing a less severe type of alcohol addiction can opt for a shorter inpatient treatment like the 30-day programme.
+Patients experiencing a less severe type of alcohol addiction can opt for a shorter inpatient treatment like the 28-day programme.

 Inpatient rehab centres usually have an aftercare programme upon completing the therapy, like meeting with an alcohol counsellor.

 This is to prevent withdrawals and relapses through support to control drinking triggers.

 That's because when patients return to their everyday life, triggers will tempt them to slip back into old routines.